alirezavafi/serilog-httpclient/README.md

 A logging handler for HttpClient:

 - Data masking for sensitive information
-- Captures request/response body controlled by response status and configuration
+- Captures request/response body based on response status and configuration
-- Captures request/response header controlled by response status and configuration
+- Captures request/response header based on response status and configuration
 - Request/response body size truncation for preventing performance penalties
 - Log levels based on response status code (Warning for status >= 400, Error for status >= 500)